rupertparry/personal-website/index.md

 </li>
 </ul>

-I've also built handsome websites, a charity fintech startup, AI-powered chatbots & virtual assistants, a tattoo that turns into an augmented-reality dinosaaur, electronic art installations, and a tiny website that tells you where to get a [damn cheap oyster](http://oyster.cheap).
+I've also built handsome websites, a charity fintech startup, AI-powered chatbots & virtual assistants, a tattoo that turns into an augmented-reality dinosaur, electronic art installations, and a tiny website that tells you where to get a [damn cheap oyster](http://oyster.cheap).

 </section>
 </div>